cosmos72/schemesh/doc/shell/redirect.md

 Each returned file descriptor must be closed with `(fd-close)` when no longer needed, because each one consumes an OS-level file descriptor.

+### Redirect a job without starting it

+The following functions add redirections to an existing job, without starting it.

+The added redirections are *permanent* i.e. they are not automatically removed when the job finishes.

+##### (sh-redirect)
+`(sh-redirect job dir to [more-redirections])` or `(sh-redirect job fd dir to [more-redirections])` redirect file descriptor `fd` of specified job to read from and/or write to specified destination `to`.

+Optional arguments are:
+* `fd` is the job's file descriptor to redirect.
+Must be an unsigned fixnum.
+   If not specified, defaults to `0` if `dir` is `'<` or `'<&` otherwise defaults to `1`.
+* `more-redirections` optional further redirections, must be a sequence containing zero or more pairs `dir to` and/or triplets `fd dir to`.
+   Specifying some redirections as pairs and some as triplets is allowed.

+Mandatory arguments are:
+* `job` the job to redirect
+* `dir` indicates whether the redirection is for reading, writing, or both and whether the destination is a file or a file descriptor.
+   It must be one of the symbols:
+   `'<` - read from file
+   `'>` - write to file, truncating it if it exists `'>>` - write to file, appending to it if it exists `'<>` - read/write from start of file and do NOT truncate it `'<&` - read from another file descriptor: `fd` fd will become a copy of file descriptor `to` `'>&` - write to another file descriptor: `fd` fd will become a copy of file descriptor `to`
+* `to` is the destination.
+It must be one of:
+   * `-1` indicates to close `fd` in child job
+   * an unsigned fixnum: the file descriptor to make a copy of
+   * a bytevector or a string, indicating the file path to read/write
+   * a function accepting zero or one argument, and returning one of the cases above:
+     `-1`, an unsigned fixnum, a bytevector, or a string

+Note: redirections are applied in order, thus later redirections (or later calls to `(sh-redirect)`) can overwrite earlier ones.

 ### Access redirected ports from a Scheme job